-How to create a grouped bar chart
+How to group bars in a bar chart

 Preparing and importing the data